Links to banks, stocks, exchanges…

 The evening star is especially significant at the end of an uptrend but can also occur when it appears at the top of the trading range (resistance level).

-The doji star is more important than just the star because it contains the doji.
-But if after the Doji, there is a candle (white in an uptrend or black in a downtrend) that forms a price gap (up in an uptrend or down in a downtrend), the Doji ceases to be a bearish or bullish signal.
+The doji star is more important than a regular star because it contains the doji.
+However, if after the doji, there is a candle (white in an uptrend or black in a downtrend) that forms a price gap (up in an uptrend or down in a downtrend), the doji ceases to be a bearish or bullish signal.

-The strongest signal is “abandoned baby”.
+The strongest signal is the “Abandoned Baby”.
 It is characterized by a price gap of the doji star with neighboring candles, and even the shadows do not intersect.

-The body of a shooting star is small and is at the bottom of the price range of the candle; the upper shadow is long.
-As with other stars, the body color of a shooting star does not matter.
+The body of a Falling Star is small and is at the bottom of the price range of the candle; the upper shadow is long.
+As with other stars, the body color of a falling star does not matter.

 This model warns of a possible end to price growth.
 Unlike the evening star, it is not among the most important signals.
-The body of an ideal shooting star will form a gap with the body of the previous candle, but not necessarily.
+The body of an ideal falling star will form a gap with the body of the previous candle, but it is not necessary.

-An inverted hammer, similar to a shooting star.
-But it is necessary to wait to confirm bullish signals.
+An Inverted Hammer, similar to a falling star, requires waiting to confirm bullish signals.
 For example, the next open is above the body of the inverted hammer; another confirmation is a white candle with a higher price level.

 A candle with a small body that is within the long body of the previous candle.